Massively Parallel Sequencing

 Reporting

-- Single disease-causing variants in autosomal recessive ACMG genes are not reported.
+- Single disease-causing variants in autosomal-recessive ACMG genes are not reported.

 - Test interpretation is based on information available at the time of testing and may change in the future.

-- The first request for data reanalysis is available at no cost; subsequent reanalysis requests will be associated with charges.
+- The first request for exome data reanalysis is available at no cost; subsequent reanalysis requests will be associated with charges.

 - Patients have the opportunity to participate in patient registries and research.
-For more information, see www.aruplab.com/genetics/resources.

 - Raw exome sequencing data may be requested by the ordering healthcare provider and hospital that submitted the test to ARUP.